fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 Read one of the following and be prepared to discuss in class.
 For ideas of what to think about when reading, see the [reading response guidelines](response-guidelines) (even if you're not going to write anything).
 - Marisa Elena Duarte and Miranda Belarde-Lewis, “Imagining: Creating Spaces for Indigenous Ontologies,” _Cataloging & Classification Quarterly_ 53, no. 5–6 (July 4, 2015): 677–702.
 - Melissa Adler and Lindsey M. Harper, “Race and Ethnicity in _Classification Systems: Teaching Knowledge Organization from a Social Justice Perspective_,” Library Trends 67.1 (2018): 52–73.
+- IN CLASS: Introduction to Metadata and Controlled Vocabularies

 #### TO-DO
-- Complete a short project description on our [class project page](https://docs.google.com/document/d/1rIaWjmKmAwKerV_lVSzxMhRuSRvFPFNVvVadZY-KgtM/edit#), and link to at least one primary source to organize around.
+- Complete a short project description on our [class project page](https://docs.google.com/document/d/1rIaWjmKmAwKerV_lVSzxMhRuSRvFPFNVvVadZY-KgtM/edit#), and link to at least three primary sources to organize around.
+If you can't find three, you might have trouble completing the project.